-AI Moving Checklist: From "We Move In 4 Weeks" to a Week-by-Week Plan
+AI Moving Checklist: Turn "We Move in 4 Weeks" Into a Week-by-Week Plan

-Moving is a project with hard deadlines, expensive failures, and at least one task category most people forget (usually paperwork: utilities, address changes, school records, vet records).
-The standard advice — “start packing early” — is useless.
-What actually helps is a week-by-week checklist tied to your real move date, with services booked in the order they get scarce.
+Moving is a project with hard deadlines, expensive failures, and one task category most people leave until it’s too late: paperwork.
+Utilities, mail forwarding, school and vet records, bank and insurance addresses.
+The standard advice (“start packing early”) is useless because it doesn’t tell you when anything is due.
+What actually works is a week-by-week checklist tied to your real move date, with scarce services booked in the order they fill up.

 What to feed the AI

-• Origin and destination cities, including type of dwelling (apartment, house, dorm)
+• Origin and destination cities, plus dwelling type each end (apartment, house, dorm)

 • Household: number of adults, kids, pets

-• Major items (piano, fish tank, large art, vehicle)
+• Major items: piano, fish tank, large art, a vehicle to ship

-• Special constraints (working remotely through the move, kids in school, visa-tied address change)
+• Constraints: working remotely through the move, kids in school, a visa-tied address change

 Copy-ready prompt